Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 # --- Calculate symmetric loss function ---

-# Create target labels; for a batch containing n paired samples, the correct pairings are on the diagonal of the logits matrix, which stores the correct text index corresponding to each row (each image).
+# Create target labels.
+For a batch containing n paired samples, the correct pairs are on the diagonal of the logits matrix, which stores the index of the correct text for each row (each image).

 # labels = [0, 1, 2, ..., n-1]